Sleeping too much is bad: truth or myth?

 Another factor that may explain why you are sleeping a lot and yet still sleepy could be the fact that you are waking up at the "wrong" time.
 If you wake up during the non-REM sleep phase - which is the deepest phase - it can also cause some mental and physical confusion upon awakening that will inevitably accompany you for the rest of the day.

-If you feel that your sleep is being frequently interrupted, you wake up very tired and/or you continue to feel sleepy during the day, it is essential to seek help. help see a specialist so that you can receive the appropriate treatment.
+If you feel that your sleep is being frequently interrupted, you wake up very tired and/or you continue to feel sleepy during the day, it is essential to seek help.
+See an medical specialist so that you can receive the appropriate treatment.

 The importance of seeking medical help